prolificinteractive/Marker/README.md

 ## Description

-Marker is a light wrapper for creating and setting `NSAttirbutedString` values.
+Marker is a light wrapper for creating and setting `NSAttributedString` values.

 ## Requirements